omarkohl/rationality-freiburg.de/website/content/about/index.md

 title: "About"
 ---

-This site is meant as a meeting place for like-minded people in and around Freiburg im Breisgau, Germany to debate, question, laugh, walk, drink coffee, improve, help and inspire each other.
+Meeting place for people who like to learn, discuss, think and improve their life.
+We organize presentations, workshops and social activities in Freiburg im Breisgau, Germany.
 Anyone is welcome!

 <!--more-->